Magnetic Resonance Imaging

 - Numerous advanced techniques can be performed with high-field scanners

-- An excellent diagnostic tool with a wide range of applications
+- An excellent diagnostic tool with a wide range of clinical applications

 - Safe and cost-effective